Cardinal Henry Benedict Stuart

 Henry had one elder brother:

-Henry Benedict Stuart by Antonio David, circa 1729-1732; Credit – Wikipedia
+Henry Benedict Stuart circa; Credit – Wikipedia

 Five years younger than his brother, Henry was more affected by his parents’ turbulent marriage.
 When he was eight months old, his mother Maria Clementina Sobieska retired to the convent of Santa Cecilia in Rome because she disagreed with her husband about their sons’ upbringing and was convinced that her husband had an affair.
 Maria returned two years later and put Henry in the care of a governess, Winifred Maxwell, Countess of Nithsdale.
 Thereafter, Maria lived separately from her husband, devoted herself to a life of piety and good deeds, and spent much of her time praying, fasting, and participating in Catholic ascetic rituals.
 In 1735, she died at the age of 32 when Henry was ten years old.

 His mother’s piety and religious fervor affected Henry.
-In 1742, his tutor James Murray, Earl of Dunbar noted that Henry spent much of his time in prayer and sometimes attended up to four masses a day.
+In 1742, his tutor James Murray, Earl of Dunbar noted that Henry spent much of his time in prayer and sometimes attended up to four masses each day.
 He further noted that Henry was in a constant state of agitation, watching the clock so he would not miss any religious rituals.
-After the final, disastrous Jacobite Rising of 1745, Henry felt free from any military and political obligations and decided he wanted to pursue a religious life.
+After the final, disastrous Jacobite Rising of 1745, Henry felt free from any military and political obligations and decided to pursue a religious life.
 His father, who always tried to downplay the Roman Catholicism of his family, was much displeased and said his son’s decision was “like a dagger in my heart.”
-Many Jacobites bitterly criticized Henry for having chosen a church career instead of marrying and begetting Stuart heirs.
+Many Jacobites bitterly criticized Henry for choosing a church career instead of marrying and begetting Stuart heirs.

 On June 30, 1747, Henry received the tonsure, the practice of cutting or shaving some or all of the hair on the scalp, as a sign of religious devotion, from his godfather Pope Benedict XIII.
 He was then created Cardinal-Deacon of Santa Maria in Portico in a special consistory held on July 3, 1747.
 Henry was a Cardinal for fifty-six years and is the longest-serving Cardinal in Roman Catholic Church history.
 However, in modern times it is virtually impossible to become a Cardinal at the age of 22 as Henry did.
 He was addressed as “Your Royal Highness and Eminence” and was known as Cardinal Duke of York.